spiral/docs/docs/en/start/http-basics.md

 ::: tab Using Attributes

-Spiral Framework makes it easy to define your application's routes by using PHP attributes.
+Spiral makes it easy to define your application's routes by using PHP attributes.
 All you have to do is add the `#[Route]` attribute to the controller's method like so:

 ```php app/src/Interface/Http/CurrentDateController.php
 use Spiral\Router\Annotation\Route;